5 Simple Steps to Gout Relief

 When high uric acid strikes, the pin-pricking, blistering joint pain can make sleep near impossible and leave you in agony for days.
 The joint becomes so inflamed and sensitive that the touch of a bed sheet can be too much to bear.
 You want the pain gone…and FAST.
 So, what can you do?
 You need the best gout medicine possible!

-Here’s five steps to a speedy recovery:
+Here are five steps to a speedy recovery:

 Step 1: Anti-Inflammatory Medication